trackreco/mkFit/README.md

   - If a CMSSW track, up to 4 hits are in included, as a seed hit may be missing from outlier rejection
 - Matching Criteria:
   - SimVal: reco track is matched to a sim track if >= 50% of hits on reco track match hits from a single sim track, excluding hits from the seed
   - CMSSWVal + Build Tracks: reco track is matched to a CMSSW track if >= 50% of hits on reco track match hits from a single CMSSW track, excluding hits from the seed.
-Given that CMSSW can produce duplicates (although very low), if a reco track matches more than one CMSSW track, the matching is set to the higher match percentage
+Given that CMSSW can produce duplicates (although very low), if a reco track matches more than one CMSSW track, the CMSSW track with the highest match percentage is chosen.
   - CMSSWVal + Fit Tracks: reco track is matched to a CMSSW track via a set of binned helix chi2 (track eta and track pT) and delta phi cuts
 - Fake = reco track NOT matching a ref. track, excluding matching to non-findable tracks
 - Figures of merit: